 Senior Associate Director of Athletics, Physical Education and Recreation Lynn Schweizer enters 2016-17 with 43 years of experience in athletics at Denison University.
 As part of her athletic administrative role, Schweizer serves as the North Coast Athletic Conference administrative liaison to the both the Swimming and Diving Committee, and the Student-Athlete Advisory Committee

-In addition to assisting with the intercollegiate athletics program, Schweizer also serves as Denison’s Director of Club Sports and Intramurals.
+In addition to assisting with the intercollegiate athletics program, Schweizer also oversees Denison's numerous club and intramural sports offerings.
 One of the model recreation programs in Division III, approximately 700 students participate in Denison’s offering of 32 club sports.
-Additionally, over 30 percent of the student body competes annually in Denison’s extensive intramural sports program.
+Additionally, over 40 percent of the student body competes annually in Denison’s extensive intramural sports program.

 Schweizer has been honored frequently throughout her distinguished career but in 2004 she was selected as one of 20 Sports Ethics Fellows by the Institute for International Sports.
 The Sports Ethics Fellows were chosen for ability to inspire and motivate others to make sports a positive, character-building experience for every athlete.